dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

-## Micro-ops {#sec:sec_UOP}
+## Micro-operations {#sec:sec_UOP}

 Microprocessors with the x86 architecture translate complex CISC-like instructions into simple RISC-like microoperations, abbreviated as $\mu$ops.
 A simple addition instruction such as `ADD rax, rbx` generates only one $\mu$op, while a more complex instruction like `ADD rax, [mem]` may generate two: one for loading from the `mem` memory location into a temporary (un-named) register, and one for adding it to the `rax` register.
 The instruction `ADD [mem], rax` generates three $\mu$ops: one for loading from memory, one for adding, and one for storing the result back to memory.
 Even though x86 ISA is a register-memory architecture, after $\mu$ops conversion, it becomes a load-store architecture since memory is only accessed via load/store $\mu$ops.

-The main advantage of splitting instructions into micro operations is that $\mu$ops can be executed:
+The main advantage of splitting instructions into micro-operations is that $\mu$ops can be executed:

 \lstset{linewidth=10cm}

 * **Out of order**: consider the `PUSH rbx` instruction, which decrements the stack pointer by 8 bytes and then stores the source operand on the top of the stack.
-Suppose that `PUSH rbx` is "cracked" into two dependent micro operations after decode:
+Suppose that `PUSH rbx` is "cracked" into two dependent micro-operations after decoding:
   ```
   SUB rsp, 8
   STORE [rsp], rbx
   ```
   Often, a function prologue saves multiple registers by using multiple `PUSH` instructions.
 In our case, the next `PUSH` instruction can start executing after the `SUB` $\mu$op of the previous `PUSH` instruction finishes, and doesn't have to wait for the `STORE` $\mu$op, which can now execute asynchronously.

-* **In parallel**: consider `HADDPD xmm1, xmm2` instruction, which will sum up (reduce) two double precision floating-point values in both `xmm1` and `xmm2` and store two results in `xmm1` as follows:
+* **In parallel**: consider `HADDPD xmm1, xmm2` instruction, which will sum up (reduce) two double-precision floating-point values in both `xmm1` and `xmm2` and store two results in `xmm1` as follows:
   ```
   xmm1[63:0] = xmm2[127:64] + xmm2[63:0]
   xmm1[127:64] = xmm1[127:64] + xmm1[63:0]